lathomas64/palette-builder/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 == Frequently Asked Questions ==

 * What is a CSV file?
-A CSV or comma separated value file is a simple text based file format to store tabular data.
-In general, a character like a comma used as a separator between commas separated values as tables.
+A CSV or Comma Separated Value file is a simple text based file format to store the tabular data.
+In general, a character like, a comma used as a separator between commas separated values as tables.

-* How to open or edit CSV file?
+* How to open or edit a CSV file?
-A CSV file could be edited in any program like notepad or notepad+.
-However, a spreadsheet editor like MS Office, Open Office Calc is more useful to directly edit as tabled structure.
+A CSV file could be edited in any text editors like notepad or notepad+.
+However, spreadsheet editors like MS Office, Open Office Calc are more useful to directly edit as table structure.

 * What are the types of CSV files?
 Most common type is csv or comma separated value file.
-The other one is delimited file where a character like a tab or a semicolon used instead of comma as a delimiter.
+The other one is a delimited file where a character like a tab or a semicolon is used instead of comma as a delimiter.

 * What is CSV file format?
 There are different file formats available based on encode like ANSI, UTF-8, UTF-8 without BOM, USC-2 BE BOM and USC-2 LE BOM.
 For WordPress, the default format will be UTF-8 and for non-Latin character data, UTF-8 without BOM used.